 Methodology

-Which prompts, which models, which measurement period, how many runs per prompt.
-Transparency about methodology is crucial — without it, the numbers are not interpretable.
+Which prompts, which AI channels — with model version or mode where visible —, which measurement period, language and location, how many runs per prompt, and with which pre-declared weights composite figures were built.
+Transparency about methodology is crucial — without it the figures cannot be interpreted.

 Share of Voice analysis

 Overarching SoV figures for your brand and for the most important competitors.
-Broken down by branded vs non-branded, by platform, by intent type.
+Broken down by branded vs non-branded, by channel, by intent type — and per figure with spread or uncertainty margin, not just the average.

 Per prompt category